vipulgupta31/selenium-handling-SSL-certificates/README.md

 # Handling SSL certificates in Selenium WebDriver

+This repository holds begineer code to help you understand how to handle SSL certificates in Selenium WebDriver.
+It contains different test files to help understand the difference in execution when we accept and reject insecure SSL certificates.
+For ease of execution on different browseers, LambdaTest cloud Selenium grid is being used.

 ## What is SSL?
 SSL stands for Secure Sockets Layer.
 It is a standard security protocol that helps to establish a secure connection between the client (browser) and the server.
 SSL certificates help to ensure that all the data transmission between a client and server is encrypted using a strong encryption standard.